 Here are some tricks for treats:

-Flavor a favorite snack mix with an array of favorite spices — or a spice
+Flavor a favorite snack mix with an array of favorite spices — or a spice mix like All-Seasons Salt or Garlic 'N Herb.

 Sometimes all you need is a good name to transform a snack into a wicked treat.
 Make Witches Knuckles and Ghostly Fingernails by using walnuts and pecans in this recipe for Garlic Snack Mix, for example.
 Or make Dirty Squashed Spiderwebs with this recipe for Peanut Butter Cocoa Cereal Snack!